 If you are going to tap into farm home investments, and the financial benefits this may bring to your farm then there are a few things you will need to consider.

 A service tenancy is the correct agreement when the accommodation is linked to employment.
-You can find a Service Tenancy Agreement template here.
+You can find a Service Tenancy Agreement template on the Tenancy Service website.

 Before staff move in, a landlord must complete a property inspection with the new tenants and note any existing damage.
 The landlord must rectify anything that will impact on the tenants' lives such as:

 - Identify and fix hazards such as broken windows and holes in walls.

 - Check and maintain smoke alarms.

 - Ensure the house can be kept warm.

 From 1 July 2019, it’s compulsory for all tenanted homes - including sleep-outs - to have underfloor and ceiling insulation which meets the required standard where it can practically be installed.
 Luckily for you all Genius Homes houses already meet the requirements for insulation.